johnofleek/PiloT/networkManagerDocs/Quickstart.md

 title: QuickStart Guide
 ---

-# Using the NetworkManager GUI

-This method uses network managers GUI [NetworkManager Applet] to configure and monitor the PiloT Cellular networking RPi HAT and it therefore requires a standard Raspian desktop install.

-*Notes*

-* The following is a general process it may need to be adapted to suit the particular modem fitted to the PiloT
+This guide installs a universal IP cellular connectivity solution onto the Raspbian OS targeting the PiloT HAT board and Raspberry
+PI \(RPi\) hardware.

+NetWorkManager, NetworkManager GUI and ModemManager are installed onto a Raspbian OS

+NetworkManagers GUI [NetworkManager Applet] is used to configure cellular IP connectivity and is used to stop, start and monitor IP connections

+For this QuickStart guide a standard Raspian desktop is required because NetworkManager GUI provides a simple way to observe the system behaviour, however, the underlying technology will work with a non-GUI system

+When using the guide please consider
 * Not all combinations of PiloT / RPi / Rasbian OS have been tested
-* Rasbian - start a shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
+* To start a Raspbian shell terminal - hold down keys [CTRL] [ALT] T or use the RPi Terminal icon
-* The paths below (such as ./) are examples - for example for ./pilotOn.sh to execute the shell need to be in a folder which contains the pilotOn.sh script - the shell command \[ls\[ will list what is available
+* The paths used in this guide - for example for ./pilotOn.sh - to execute a shellscript need to be in a folder which contains the pilotOn.sh script - the shell command **\[ls\]** will list what is available

   The following assumes that the git project has been cloned into the users home directory -